mapriess/mapriess.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Professor in the field of cloud technologies and applied computer science
+subtitle: Professor for Cloud Technologies, HAW Kiel | Kiel University of Applied Sciences
 last_modified_at:   2022-05-24 21:00:00 +0000

 profile: